MLHale/nebraska-gencyber/teachers/github/README.md

 >![clone](./img/gitClone.png)

-Now switch to the hello-world directory that has all the files from the repository that you just cloned.
+Now , in Powershell, switch to the hello-world directory that has all the files from the repository that you just cloned.

 ```bash
 cd hello-world/